 An American Recovery Team arrived at the camp on August 29.
 Their job was to process the former POWs for transport.
 The really ill former POWs were flown out while the remaining men took a train to Darian, China.
 Most boarded the U.S.H.S.
 Relief and taken to Okinawa.
 During the trip, the ship went through a terrible storm, and another shop in the group hit a mine resulting in one death.
 After arriving at Okinawa, the men were flown to the Philippines.
 While he was receiving medical treatment, he was promoted to Staff Sergeant.

-Fred was returned to the United Stated on the U.S.S.
-General R. L. Howze which sailed from Manila on September 23, 1945, and arrived in San Francisco on October 16, 1945.
-From the docks the former POWs were taken to Letterman General Hospital for additional medical treatment.
+Fred was returned to the United States on the U.S.S.
+General R. L. Howze which sailed from Manila on September 23, 1945 and arrived in San Francisco on October 16, 1945.
+From the docks, the former POWs were taken to Letterman General Hospital for additional medical treatment.